PKUGaoGroup/DSDPFlex/README.md

 cd DSDPFlex
 ```

 Install DSDPFlex.
-Suppose you are at the root of this repository.
+Suppose you are at the root of this repository,

 ```bash
 cd DSDPFlex_v0.2